zeyad-mahmoud7/zeyad-mahmoud7.github.io/_posts/2026-05-04-active-htb.md

 ### **4. Privilege Escalation**

 #### We have noticed from the nmap results that the LDAP/S ports are open.
 Since LDAP was accessible, Impacket enumeration tools such as `GetADUsers.py` are viable.
-Using the `GetADUsers.py` script we enumerated domain users and spotted the user `Administrator`.
+Using the `GetADUsers.py` script, we enumerated domain users and spotted the user `Administrator`.